open-life-science/open-life-science.github.io/_posts/2023-02-01-rebranding-so-far.md

 > Hello!
 I am Jilaga Nneoma.
 As the design intern at OLS, I am thrilled to be playing a key role in this rebranding project.
 My passion for design, combined with my Outreachy Internship, has given me the opportunity to offer a unique perspective and contribute new ideas.
 Working with OLS on this exciting project is a true honor and I am eager to share with you what we have accomplished so far.

-## Rebranding OLS:The Journey so far...
+## Rebranding OLS: The Journey so far...

 OLS was founded as an initiative for life science researchers, but over time we've grown to include a diverse community of researchers and scientists from a variety of fields, such as physics, anthropology, law, and archaeology.